vibe-io/cdk-extensions/API.md

 public configureNat(options: ConfigureNatOptions): void
 ```

-Called by the VPC to configure NAT.

-Don't call this directly, the VPC will call it automatically.
+Called by the VPC to configure NAT  Don't call this directly, the VPC will call it automatically.

 ###### `options`<sup>Required</sup> <a name="options" id="cdk-extensions.ec2.TransitGatewayNatProvider.configureNat.parameter.options"></a>